ansys/pysystem-coupling/doc/source/users_guide/syc_solution.rst

 If an analysis has been set up and has no errors, a solution may be attempted simply by calling ``solve``.
-If output streaming is not already turned on, it can be particularly useful to do this before solving in order to track the solution's progress via the solver transcript output.
+If output streaming is not already turned on, it can be particularly useful to do this before solving to track the solution's progress via the solver transcript output.

 .. code:: python